fpirotti/rPET/README.md

 ## Mapping confort values

+If you have a Digital Terrain Model and a point cloud 3D model in LAS format, then you can simulate and map PET over the DTM grid values.

 <label>Below an animation of mapped comfort index changing over a hot
 summer day in Villa Bolasco
 <a href="https://www.varcities.eu/" target="_blank">VARCITIES project -